MicrosoftDocs/visualstudio-docs/docs/ide/step-4-add-the-checktheanswer-parens-method.md

 ms.workload:
   - "multiple"
 ---
-# Step 4: Add the CheckTheAnswer() Method
+# Step 4: Add the CheckTheAnswer() method
 In the fourth part of this tutorial, you'll write a method, `CheckTheAnswer()`, that determines whether the answers to the math problems are correct.
 This topic is part of a tutorial series about basic coding concepts.
-For an overview of the tutorial, see [Tutorial 2: Create a Timed Math Quiz](../ide/tutorial-2-create-a-timed-math-quiz.md).
+For an overview of the tutorial, see [Tutorial 2: Create a timed math quiz](../ide/tutorial-2-create-a-timed-math-quiz.md).

 > [!NOTE]
 >  If you're following along in Visual Basic, you'll use the `Function` keyword instead of the usual `Sub` keyword because this method returns a value.
 It's really that simple: a sub doesn't return a value, but a function does.